The Lambda Calculus

 A good detailed technical overview is David F. Martin’s Notes on the Lambda Calculus.
 A long textbook chapter overview is Chapter 5 of the Slonneger and Kurtz Book.
 If you prefer Wikipedia, there’s an article for you there of course.
 And a really good one at the Stanford Encyclopedia of Philosophy.

-If you like videos, here’s a good 12 minute one:
+If you like videos, here’s a good intro:

 Why It Matters